DanielvanDongen/Voice-Assistant-for-Data-Analysis/README.md

 ## Systemarchitecture

 The project integrates various technologies to enable voice control and Excel interactions:
-- **Natural Language Processing (NLP)**: For understanding and processing voice commands.
+- **OpenAI Assistant Code Interpreter**: For understanding and processing voice commands.
-- **Speech-to-Text APIs**: To convert spoken language into machine-readable instructions (e.g., Google Cloud Speech API).
+- **Speech-to-Text APIs**: To convert spoken language into machine-readable instructions (Google Cloud Speech API).
-- **Python and OpenPyXL**: Python scripts manage Excel interactions, with OpenPyXL handling Excel file modifications.
-- **Microsoft Excel API**: Direct integration with Excel for dynamic data manipulation and reporting.

 ## Diagrams and Illustrations